Boyquotes/godot-nishita-sky-with-volumetric-clouds/README.md

 1. Copy the "NishitaSky" node from the main scene into a the project
 2. In the "NishitaSky" node set "sun_object_path" variable to the desired directional light, do not make this directional light a child of the "NishitaSky" node
 3. Create an "WorldEnvironment" node, set the sky material to the "nishita_sky" material
-4. Click copy on the sky section of the "WorldEnvironment" node, and paste it into the "sky_material" section of the "NishitaSky" node **THE MATERIALS MUST BE LINKED FOR THE SKY PARAMETERS TO BE THE SAME ON THE SCRIPT AND THE SHADER**
+4. Click copy on the sky section of the "WorldEnvironment" node, and paste it into the "sky_material" section of the "NishitaSky" node. **THE MATERIALS MUST BE LINKED FOR THE SKY PARAMETERS TO BE THE SAME ON THE SCRIPT AND THE SHADER**
 5. Set the correct "sun_ground_height" on the "NishitaSky" node, this is the height of objects on the ground